commandlineparser/commandline/README.md

 Public API:
 ---
-  - Version 1.9.4.91: short name of an option must be defined as character (System.Char).
+  - Version 1.9.4.91: Breaking, short name of an option must be defined as character (``System.Char``).
+Non breaking, added support for verbs.
-  - Version 1.9.4.99: removed dependency from CommandLineOptionsBase, introduced [ParseStateAttribute](https://github.com/gsscoder/commandline/blob/master/src/sample/Program.cs).
+  - Version 1.9.4.99: Breaking, removed dependency from ``CommandLineOptionsBase``, introduced [ParseStateAttribute](https://github.com/gsscoder/commandline/blob/master/src/sample/Program.cs).
+  - Version 1.9.4.107: Non breaking, implemented [strict parsing](https://github.com/gsscoder/commandline/blob/master/src/tests/Parser/StrictFixture.cs) (see issue #32).

 Verb Commands:
 Since introduction of verb commands is a very new feature, templates and sample application are not updated to illustrate it.
 Please refer to unit tests code for learn how to [define](https://github.com/gsscoder/commandline/blob/master/src/tests/Mocks/OptionsWithVerbsHelp.cs), how to [respond](https://github.com/gsscoder/commandline/blob/master/src/tests/Parser/VerbsFixture.cs) and how they [relate to help subsystem](https://github.com/gsscoder/commandline/blob/master/src/tests/Text/VerbsHelpTextFixture.cs).
 Give a look also at this [blog article](http://gsscoder.blogspot.it/2013/01/command-line-parser-library-verb.html).

 Notes:
 ---
 The project is and well suited to be included in your application.
-If you don't merge it to your project tree, you must reference ```CommandLine.dll``` and import ```CommandLine``` and ```CommandLine.Text``` namespaces (or install via NuGet).
-The help text builder and its support types lives in ```CommandLine.Text``` namespace that is loosely coupled with the parser.
-However is good to know that ```HelpText``` class will avoid a lot of repetitive coding.
+If you don't merge it to your project tree, you must reference ``CommandLine.dll`` and import ``CommandLine`` and ``CommandLine.Text`` namespaces (or install via NuGet).
+The help text builder and its support types lives in ``CommandLine.Text`` namespace that is loosely coupled with the parser.
+However is good to know that ``HelpText`` class will avoid a lot of repetitive coding.

 Create a class to receive parsed values: